Enabling and Disabling MFA for Companies

 - At the top of the list, click MFA.

-- From the drop-down list select Enforce to enable MFA or Ignore to disable MFA.
+- From the drop-down list select Enforce to enable MFA or Ignore to allow company users disable MFA.

 - In the displayed window, click Yes.

-On the next authorization session, each user will be prompted to configure MFA by going through the Multi-Factor Authentication step of the Edit User wizard as described in the Filling User Profile section.
+On the next authorization session, each user will be prompted to configure MFA settings on the Multi-Factor Authentication step of the Edit User wizard as described in the Filling User Profile section.

 If the Enforce MFA for all managed clients and resellers policy is enabled or MFA is enabled for the reseller that manages the selected companies, you cannot disable MFA.
 For details, see MFA Policies.